 Ingredients Notes and Substitutions

-- Substitute the coconut oil with any neutral oil of choice.
+- Coconut oil.
+Substitute the coconut oil with any neutral oil of choice.

-- Use unsweetened cocoa powder for the best brownie taste.
+- Cocoa Powder.
+Use unsweetened cocoa powder for the best brownie taste.

-- Coconut sugar can be replaced with brown sugar.
+- Coconut sugar.
+As a replacement, you can use brown sugar.

-- Cane sugar can be replaced with any granulated sugar or turbinado sugar.
+- Cane sugar.
+Replace with any granulated sugar or turbinado sugar.

-- Any type of non-dairy milk will do.
+- Milk.
+Any type of non-dairy milk will do.

 - Vanilla extract can be omitted if you’re all out.